rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >**Example:**
 ><CITE>Ishpiming, residence of Mr. Wm.
 S. Corby, Chevy Chase, Maryland.
 Exterior, elevation facing south</CITE>
->>(*Comment*: Still image resource.
-"Exterior, elevation facing south" is dependent on the identification of the building, which is given on each drawing)
+>>(*Comment*: "Exterior, elevation facing south" is dependent on the identification of the building, which is given on each drawing)
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 ><CITE>Catalogue général officiel.
 Tome second.
 Groupe II, Oeuvres d'art, classes 7 à 10</CITE>
->>(*Comment*: Still image resource)
 >>**(*Ingest comment*: example needs review)**

 <a name="1.21.68.4.Y.Y">1.21.68.4.Y.Y</a> If a manifestation in a series bears both a series title and a grammatically separable unit title that is not dependent on the title of the larger resource for sufficient identification, transcribe the title of the unit being described as the Title proper.
 Record the collective title for the larger resource as a [Title of series](/DCRMR/series/Title-of-series/).

 >**Example:**
 ><CITE>Orpheus and Euridice</CITE>
->>(*Comment*: Still image resource.
-The unit title is not dependent on the collective title, which is "The famous Rahl & Bradley living bronze statues")
+>>(*Comment*: The unit title is not dependent on the collective title, which is "The famous Rahl & Bradley living bronze statues")
 >>**(*Ingest comment*: example needs review)**

 <a name="1.21.68.5.Y.Y">1.21.68.5.Y.Y</a> *Optionally*, always transcribe both the collective title and the unit title.

 >**Example:**
 ><CITE>The famous Rahl & Bradley living bronze statues.
 Orpheus and Euridice</CITE>
->>(*Comment*: Still image resource.
-Cataloger opted to transcribe both titles as the Title proper because the unit title is so minimal)
+>>(*Comment*: Cataloger opted to transcribe both titles as the Title proper because the unit title is so minimal)
 >>**(*Ingest comment*: example needs review)**

 ---